When is it Acceptable for a Texas Lawyer to Charge a Non-Refundable Fee?

 Advanced Fees

-Advanced fees are any legal fees paid in advance for legal work to be performed in the future.
-“When a client pays an advance to a lawyer, the lawyer takes possession-but not ownership-of the funds to secure payment for the services the lawyer will render to the client in the future.”[1]
 Advanced fees are frequently called “deposits” or “retainers.”
-But, this has led to tremendous uncertainty because a true “retainer” is not an advanced fee, nor is it intended to compensate the lawyer for work to be performed on the case.
-The proper terminology for advanced fees is therefore “advanced fee” or “deposit.”
+But this has led to misunderstandings because a true “retainer” is not an advanced fee, nor is it intended to compensate the lawyer for future work.
+The proper terminology for advanced fees is therefore “advanced fee” or “deposit.

 Retainers